TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 11/Matthew 11.28.md

 ---

-Come unto me, all ye that labor and are heavy laden, and I will give you rest.
+"Come to me, all you who labor and are heavily burdened, and I will give you rest.